 Tendinosis is caused by overuse when the body cannot adapt to meet demands placed on it.
 Overuse can be precipitated by muscle imbalance, improper footware, improper technique in sport, poor biomechanics, etc. Certain systemic conditions such as rheumatoid arthritis can predispose someone to tendinopathy or tenosynovitis (inflammation of the tendon sheath).

-Procedural options for chronic tendon dysfunction include regenerative-type injections (such as platelet-rich plasma [PRP] or stem cell injections) that can theoretically provide long lasting pain relief and improved function by stimulating the body’s own natural healing response.
+Procedural options for chronic tendon dysfunction include regenerative-type injections (such as platelet-rich plasma) that can theoretically provide long lasting pain relief and improved function by stimulating the body’s own natural healing response.
 There is some evidence that needling the tendon alone can stimulate bloodflow and healing.
-A procedure called Tenex can be done under ultrasound as well which uses a small oscillating needle to debride (suck out) the damaged parts of the tendon.
+A procedure called TENEX can be done under ultrasound as well which uses a small oscillating needle to debride (suck out) the damaged parts of the tendon.